finding her feet

 It’ll be difficult to fill her shoes

-Stepping into dead man’s shoes
+Stepping into a dead man’s shoes

 In these expressions the shoe isn’t offering a clue to someone’s identity, but is standing in for the whole person – he or she is represented by their shoes.